dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 Although it still invokes `someMethod()` on `myObject`, the result of the expression **isn't** the return value — it's a reference to `myObject`!

 Using cascades, you can chain together operations that would otherwise require separate statements.
-For example, consider this code that uses the conditional member access operator to only access the properties of `button` if it's not `null:
+For example, consider the following code, which uses the conditional member access operator (`?.`) to read properties of `button` if it isn't `null`:

 <?code-excerpt "misc/bin/cheatsheet/cascades.dart (query-without-cascades)"?>
 ```dart